 - 2 teaspoons of salt

 - Add pectin and mix with enough warm water to make two quarts ( a full calf bottle).

 - Feed to the calf laying down or standing up; whatever you have to do to get it down its throat.
 Once they taste it, they will usually want more.

 - Feed two bottles of this before returning to regular milk feedings, and feed the milk in smaller amounts more often.

 For example, use one quart of replacer four times a day, or split two bottles into three feedings.
 Sometimes little calves cannot handle all that milk, and over feeding is what causes scours to begin with.

 Selenium and Vitamin A&D Shots

 Another helpful method I have discovered is giving selenium and Vitamin A&D shots to the calves.
 I inject Bo-Se 2.75 ml and 1.5 ml of Vitamin A&D the minute I get my calves home.
-This has helped prevent white muscle disease, in which the wont drink but do not have scours.
-Basically, they lose their will to live.
+This has helped prevent white muscle disease, in which they won't drink but do not have scours.
+Basically they lose their will to live.
 This has happened to a couple of calves this year.
 Since I started these shots, it has stopped.

-B-12 bring back the calves' appetites when they are not feeling good.
+B-12 brings back the calves' appetites when they are not feeling good.
 Ask your vet for prescriptions.